Literacy Tutoring

 What is adult literacy?

-Adult literacy is using printed and written information to function in society, achieve one's goals and develop one's knowledge and potential.
+Adult literacy is an individual using printed and written information to function effectively in society, achieve their goals, and develop their knowledge and potential.

 What type of learners do we tutor?